reconhub/learn/content/post/practical-stegen.md

 ## Epidemic curve

-Incidence curves can be built using the package *incidence*, which will compute the number of new cases given a vector of dates (here, onset) and a time interval (1 day by default).
-We use the function `incidence()` to achieve this, and then visualise the results:
+Epicurves (counts of incident cases) can be built using the package *incidence*, which will compute the number of new cases given a vector of dates (here, onset) and a time interval (1 day by default).
+We use the function `incidence()` to achieve this, and then visualise the
+results:

 ``` r
 i <- incidence(stegen$date_onset)